AhmedSobhyHamed/PHP_HTML-manipulator/README.md

 # html_reader
-read html with a variable pattern to make a dynamic  web site
+read html with a variable pattern to make a dynamic  web site using php script language